 So you should not need to add anything, if your lawn has this level of pH.

 Some nutrients, like phosphorus, iron and manganese, become less available for absorption in soils with this level of pH, which could lead to lime-induced chlorosis.

 In order to reduce the pH level you can add things such as sulphur, iron sulphate and other acidifying agents.

 To ensure your soil and lawn health over the long term, you will want to carry out a test at least every 3 years.
 This allows you to keep on top of your soil’s pH and nutrient levels.

-Thanks for reading.
-Of course, gaining information on your soil’s pH level is a very important aspect of good lawn care, but it’s probably not the most important.
+Thanks for reading my article.
+Of course, gaining information on your soil’s pH level is a very important aspect of good lawn care, but it is probably not the most important.

-In my opinion, and possibly yours too, lawn mowing is the most important and because of that I think you need a great mower to have a great lawn.
+In my opinion, and possibly yours too, lawn mowing is the most important part of your lawn care regime, and because of that I think you need a great mower to have a great lawn.

 So to find a lawn mower that is suitable for both you and your lawn requirements, and will provide a healthy and good looking lawn, check out my lawn mower reviews by following this link –